-To address the problem of data revisions, Delajara et al. (2016) recover the historical series of GDP and those of their five indicators included in their DFM to simulate the generation of forecasts in real time and, thus, improve the comparability with those offered by specialists.
+To address the problem of data revisions, Delajara et al. (2016) recover the historical series of GDP and those of the five indicators they included in their DFM to simulate the generation of forecasts in real time and, thus, improve the comparability with those offered by specialists.